How police were able to track alleged murderer of Charlise Mutten

 "I encourage people to come forward with information.
 There are still many elements of this investigation that we have to work through to determine exactly what happened from the time the young girl was reported missing up until last night when those remains were found."

-Court documents reveal the little girl was killed between 7pm on Tuesday January 11 and 10am January 12, but police were not made aware of her disappearance until days later.
+Court documents reveal the little girl was killed between 7pm on Tuesday, January 11, and 10am on January 12, but police were not made aware of her disappearance until days later.

 Deputy Commissioner Dave Hudson said while investigators are still uncertain of exactly what happened, they were "certain" about a number of facts.
 He said police will allege Stein placed Charlise's body in the barrel.